 Compelling reason #2 to ditch the shower curb.
 You’ll save space.

 For most people this tips doesn’t seem logical but if you’ve ever visited Europe or Asia and stayed in a hotel room (or a friend or relatives house) you’ll see lots of examples of one level bathrooms with open showers in small spaces.
 The reason curbless showers save space is they break down the barriers of the traditional “shower enclosure” where the space is defined by the shower pan and glass enclosure.
 With a waterproof curbless shower the shower and the bathroom are one continuous space.
 If you’ve got a small bathroom (possibly in an apartment, loft, tiny home, or micro-home) this can be a space-efficient way to get ‘er done (as Larry the Cable guy) would say.
 Small spaces and curbless designs go perfectly together.

 Compelling reason #3 to ditch the shower curb.
 You’ll show your cool, sleek and minimalist good taste.

 Design trends have changed a ton from the super-sized mega-mansions of the 1990’s with expansive soaking tubs and ornate tile designs.
 What’s hot today is a contemporary, clean, sleek and minimalist bathroom.
-These spaces use large format tiles (or sleek grout free shower panels) and often have wall mounted cabinetry and open and airy designs.
+These spaces use large format tiles (or sleek grout free shower panels) and often have wall hung vanities and open and airy designs.
 Curbless showers are a perfect contemporary fit with this design trend.

 Compelling reason #4 to ditch the shower curb.
 It’s never been easier to create a one level bathroom.